 Operating segments are defined as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision-maker ("CODM") in making decisions regarding resource allocation and assessing performance.
 The Company has viewed its operations and manages its business as one segment.
-The Company's CODM reviews operating results on an aggregated basis.
-All the assets and operations of the Company are in the U.S.
+The Company's CODM reviews operating results and makes decisions based on consolidated financial information.
+All the assets and operations of the Company are in the U.S. See Note 18 - Segment information for additional disclosures on segment reporting.